 Also, the driver amplifier will get DC when the switch operates, so please ensure the driver amp is AC coupled with a capacitor, or add a capacitor in series with J1 to block the DC from going into the driver's amplifier output.

 Any comments are welcome!
 Experiment removing D1 or D2...change the topology or whatever.

 If you think of a better idea please tell me first!

 Series and Shunt PIN- Diode Switch

-Here is a wideband solution (LF to >3 GHZ) which uses an inexpensive PIN-diode RF Switch.
-Actually, there are two PIN diodes, one shunt-connected accros the output (which connects to the input of a Power Amplifier) and one connected in series with an external 50 Ohm load resistor.
-A wideband log-amp, the Analog Devices ADL5513, monitors the input power continuously.
-Its output voltage, if below a threshold, allows for the input signal to be applied to the output connector directly without any loss except this caused by the PCB trace.
+Here is a wideband solution (LF to >2.5 GHZ)** which uses an inexpensive PIN-diode RF Switch.
+Actually, there are two PIN diodes, one shunt-connected across the output (which connects to the input of a Power Amplifier) and one connected in series with an external 50 Ohm load resistor.
+A wideband log-amp, the Analog Devices ADL5513, (super fast like a diode) monitors the input power continuously.
+Its output voltage, if below a threshold, allows for the input signal to be applied to the output connector directly without any loss except this caused by the PCB trace and the series capacitor.
 Both PIN diodes are not biased and there is no loss of power going to the output connector.
-But if above a threshold, a voltage comparator drives the MOSFET driver IC so to apply bias to the shunt PIN diode in order to place a short at the input of the expensive amplifier.
+But if above a threshold, a voltage comparator drives the MOSFET driver IC (U3) so to apply bias to the shunt PIN diode in order to place a short at the input of the expensive amplifier.
 At the same time, another PIN diode connects a terminating 50 Ohm resistor to the input signal.
 This lasts as long as the input signal is above the threshold.
 This arrangement provides a wideband isolation of approx. 30 dB between the input and output ports.
 When the input power gets below the threshold it is driven to the output port again.

 Copyright © Makis Katsouris, SV1AFN.
 All Rights Reserved.